seanziewonzie/Elvis/README.md

 This project allows you to construct polyhedra and velocity sets associated with them in order to numerically solve quickest-path problems in n dimensions.

+Make sure to have SageMath and python2 installed.

 First, download and extract the zip file.
 Then, in your command line interface, change into the 'Elvis/src' directory, then type

 `sage Elvis.py`